 Oral Sedation and Anti-Anxiety Pills:

-The most commonly prescribed dental related drugs that treat anxiety belong to the “Benzodiazepine” family.
+The most commonly prescribed dental-related drugs that treat anxiety belong to the “Benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.

 There are two different types of Benzodiazepines:

 - Sedative-Hypnotics: These drugs induce calm, including drowsiness and even sleep.
 This sleep state is actually a form of hypnosis which is a form of physiological sleep.
 This is what we perform in a regular fashion during our sedation appointment.
-This is usually given once patient in our office.
-These medication tend to give an amnesia effect so the patient doesn’t recall what took place while the medication is effective.
+This is usually given once a patient is in our office.
+These medications tend to give an amnesia effect so the patient doesn’t recall what took place while the medication is effective.

 If you are taking either sedation or anti-anxiety medication: you will need a companion to take you home after the procedure is complete, because your ability to function normally is dramatically altered and it is easy to become disorientated.

-On some cases we mix nitrous oxide with the medication to get a higher level of sedation, every case is different and we have the knowledge and expertise to treat each case accordingly.
+In some cases we mix nitrous oxide with the medication to get a higher level of sedation, every case is different and we have the knowledge and expertise to treat each case accordingly.

 Benefits of sedation dentistry: